martbetz/martbetz.github.io/_posts/2022-10-27-exploring-jpegxl.md

 ### How does JPEG XL address this? ###

-The **J**oint **P**hotographic **E**xprts **G**roup **X** **L**ong-Term format (_WTF?!_ 🤢) brings _a lot_ of new features to the table: support for wide colour gamuts and high bit-depths, alpha channel and multi-layer image support, significantly improved lossy _and_ lossless file compression, and advanced progressive decoding.
+The **J**oint **P**hotographic **E**xprts **G**roup **X** **L**ong-Term format (_WTF?!_ 🤢) brings _a lot_ of new features to the table: support for wide colour gamuts and high bit-depths, alpha channel and multi-layer image support, significantly improved lossy _and_ lossless file compression, and advanced progressive decoding.¹

 ### How do the results compare? ###

 The following chart shows the comparative file sizes when following my typical workflow.
-In order to create and display the JXLs, I installed the [qt6-jpegxl-image-plugin](https://aur.archlinux.org/packages/qt6-jpegxl-image-plugin) from the AUR.¹ I used an intermediate TIF as both a reference point and as a  'stepping stone' between RawTherapee and Krita.²
+In order to create and display the JXLs, I installed the [qt6-jpegxl-image-plugin](https://aur.archlinux.org/packages/qt6-jpegxl-image-plugin) from the AUR.² I used an intermediate TIF as both a reference point and as a  'stepping stone' between RawTherapee and Krita.³

 <div align="center">